genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 .. image:: images/exp_attachments.png

-Or, add and remove attachments from inside the File manager, when you open an experiment.
+Or, add and remove attachments from inside the File Manager, when you open an experiment.
 There is an "attachments" link by the experiment name and
 description: